Coldham Hall: Gardens and grounds

 The house is approached down an avenue of trees and by crossing two small lakes in the valley bottom, which drain to the River Lark.
-From time out of mind there has been a footpath alongside the grounds of the Hall, giving parishioners past and present a view of the mansion.
+There is a footpath alongside the grounds of the Hall, allowing a view of the mansion.

 Community

 In the past Coldham Hall had strong links with the local communities of Lawshall and Stanningfield, with many local women working in service at the main house and local men employed on the estate as agricultural workers or grooms.
 In the 1920s Christmas parties for the children of the employees at Coldham Hall were held in the Emancipation Chapel at Stanningfield.

 The field near the main entrance on to the Bury Road, Lawshall was actively used for both football and cricket for many years.
 The clubs relocated more than 40 years ago but the Coldham Hall Football Club still plays in the Bury & District Sunday Football League, and the Hartest & Coldham Hall Cricket Club in the Hunts County Bats Suffolk Cricket League.

 David Hart maintained a rapport with the local community by inviting local residents to Coldham Hall on 5 November, Guy Fawkes Night, to acknowledge the estate's link with the Gunpowder Plot with a fireworks display and synchronised music from a brass band.